Hurt Partner (HP) & Betraying Partner (BP)

 The Role of the Betraying Partner

-As now allies in healing the relationship, they must be prepared to encourage and whether whatever frustration, anguish, or retaliation their betrayed partner needs to express.
-They must be willing to stay the game for however reasonable time it may take, to put their own needs and underlying grievances aside, and to fully commit to the healing of their partner’s rage and grief.
-The more committed the betrayer is to the process, the sooner his or her partner will be able to heal.
+Now, as partners working together to heal the relationship, the person who betrayed must be ready to support and accept whatever frustration, pain, or anger the betrayed partner needs to express.
+They need to be willing to remain patient for as long as it takes, setting aside their own needs and grievances, and fully dedicating themselves to helping their partner process feelings of rage and grief.
+The more genuinely committed the betraying partner is to this healing journey, the sooner their partner will be able to recover.

 Building a Future Relationship